Faisal-Manzer/Getting-Started-Guide/README.md

 3. [Rest API with Express](https://www.youtube.com/watch?v=o3ka5fYysBM)

 #### Ruby on Rails
+Ruby on Rails is the web framework that started it all.
+Launched over 13 years ago, it popularised web development and made it cool.
+It is a very powerful framework, that is incredibly easy to use and learn and can do anything you want it to.
+A lot of current popular frameworks like Django are inspired by Ruby on Rails.
-1. [The Odin Project](https://www.theodinproject.com): This is the best course for learning Ruby on Rails, and is arguably the only course you'll need to learn Ruby on Rails.
+1. [The Odin Project](https://www.theodinproject.com): This is the best course for learning Ruby on Rails, and is arguably the only course you'll need for it.
 It is a course for fullstack development in Ruby on Rails, i.e. it will teach you backend, frontend and everything in between.

 ## Cloud Computing and Security
 ### Get started with AWS